 Fees Associated with Mediation

-The costs of mediation services are shared by both parties.
+The costs of mediation services are often agreed to be shared equally by both parties.